DmmDGM/dmmd-ts/README.md

 > This library is only meant to be used in Bun's TypeScript environment.
 > If your project is written in vanilla JavaScript and/or in a non-Bun environment (i.e. Node.js, Deno, or browser),
 > and you wish to include this library in your project,
-> you will unfortunately need build and compile it yourself.
+> you will unfortunately need to build and compile it yourself.

 ## Namespaces and Files